kbredies/gratopy/doc/source/getting_started.rst

 The angular range for the parallel beam setting is :math:`[0,\pi[`, while for the fanbeam setting, it is :math:`[0,2\pi[`.
 By default, it is assumed that the given angles completely partition the angular range.
-In case this is not desired  and a limited-angle situation can be considered by adapting the **angles** and **angle_weights** parameters of :py:class:`gratopy.ProjectionSettings`, impacting, for instance, the backprojection operator.
+In case this is not desired, a limited-angle situation can be considered by adapting the **angles** and **angle_weights** parameters of :py:class:`gratopy.ProjectionSettings`, impacting, for instance, the backprojection operator.
 Note also that the projections considered are rotation-invariant in the sense, that projection of a rotated image yields a sinogram which is translated in the angular dimension.